hwanggwu/driving_history/README.md

 # Test Approach

 The development process is test-driven.
-In our software application, the test-driven environment was built by unit testing, integration testing, and functional testing.
+In our software application, the test-driven environment was built by:
+* unit testing
+* integration testing
+* functional testing.

 To ensure full coverage, unit tests are taken on each function/module of our codes to test functions in the program that could work well in isolation and cover edge cases as much as possible.
 Furthermore, integration tests and functional tests for assurance that the "units" could work together cohesively.
 For example:

 > In the Driver class, we try to cover edge cases in the driverName variable: take three unit tests on getDriverName() to get expected results in three situations: with full driverName, with empty string driverName(""), and with null driverName.